Skip to main content

 • Preventive action limit =0.04 µg/L

-1,3-Dichloropropene is a pesticide used to control nematodes (roundworms) in agricultural crops.
-Animal studies have shown that 1,2-dichloroproprene exposure can damage the stomach lining, cause skin and eye irritation, and cause anemia.
+1,3-Dichloropropene is a pesticide used to control roundworms in crops.
+Studies have shown that exposure to high levels of 1,3-dichloroproprene exposure can damage the stomach, cause skin and eye irritation, and cause anemia (low red blood cells).

 Dimethenamid